phamnguyenthoainhi/pIoT-assignment2/README.md

 -Display three types of charts using React Google Graph <br/>

 #### Backend:
-Built using Flask framework.
+-Built using Flask framework.
-RESTful APIs to perform CRUD operations on the models, and to query for graph data
+-RESTful APIs to perform CRUD operations on the models, and to query for graph data

 #### Tables:
 #### SQL database on Google Cloud
-Users: stores users with 4 roles "Customer", "Admin", "Manager", and "Engineer"
+-Users: stores users with 4 roles "Customer", "Admin", "Manager", and "Engineer"
-Cars: stores cars with various characteristics, lock/unlock status and the location
+-Cars: stores cars with various characteristics, lock/unlock status and the location
-Bookings: car bookings with start date, end date and price, with 3 status "Pending", "Booked", and "Canceled"
+-Bookings: car bookings with start date, end date and price, with 3 status "Pending", "Booked", and "Canceled"
-Reports: reports containing the issue for engineers to look at
+-Reports: reports containing the issue for engineers to look at
-Photos: contains the photos of each user to use for authentication on the AP
+-Photos: contains the photos of each user to use for authentication on the AP